 Within a year, the Heller Consulting team began working with the MISSION CRM team.
 We shared knowledge from our deep experience in fundraising strategies, operations, and solutions to help inform the development of key aspects of the solution.

-This year, Microsoft launched Fundraising and Engagement for Dynamics 365 Sales — a Microsoft solution built with MISSION CRM — that has nonprofit-specific capabilities and offers benefits from the full stack of Microsoft technology.
+This year, Microsoft launched Fundraising and Engagement Built for Dynamics 365 Sales — that has nonprofit-specific capabilities and offers benefits from the full stack of Microsoft technology.
 Out of the box, the solution offers immediate access to real-time information about loyal donors and prospects so you can engage them in a personalized way.

 The Heller Consulting team plans to continue working with the Fundraising and Engagement development team to take the solution to the market, help nonprofits understand how it fits in their own technology ecosystem, and implement it for nonprofits that decide it’s right for their organization.